Constructing Hilbert modular forms whithout exceptional primes: Tamely dihedral representations

 $(ii)$ If $r_{\q}$ is tamely dihedral of order $n$ at $\q$, $\rho_{f,\iota} |_{D_{\q}}$ is of the form $\Ind^{F_{\q}}_{F_{\q^2}}(\iota \circ \varphi)$, and similarly for $\rho_{f, \iota \circ \gamma}$.
 Then, by Lemma \ref{41} and Lemma \ref{42} $\gamma$ is unramified at $\q$. \end{proof}

-\begin{cor} Let $f \in S_k(\n)$ be a Hilbert modular newform over a totally real field $F$ with odd class number such that for all prime $\q | \n$, \begin{enumerate} \item $\q \parallel \n$ or \item $\q^2 \parallel \n$ and $f$ is tamely dihedral at $\q$ of order $n > 2$ such that $(n,q(q-1))=1$. \end{enumerate} Then $f$ does not have nontrivial inner twists nor complex multiplication. \end{cor} \begin{proof} By Theorem \ref{45} any inner twist is everywhere unramified then these are characters of the Galois group $G:=\Gal(H/F)$ of the Hilbert class field $H$ of $F$.
-Moreover, as the nebentypus of $f$ is trivial, the field of definition $E_f$ of $f$ is totally real and any inner twist nontrivial is necessarily quadratic.
+\begin{coro} Let $f \in S_k(\n)$ be a Hilbert modular newform over a totally real field $F$ with odd class number such that for every prime $\q | \n$, \begin{enumerate} \item $\q \parallel \n$ or \item $\q^2 \parallel \n$ and $f$ is tamely dihedral at $\q$ of order $n > 2$ such that $(n,q(q-1))=1$. \end{enumerate} Then $f$ does not have nontrivial inner twists no complex multiplication. \end{coro} \begin{proof} By Theorem \ref{45} any inner twist is everywhere unramified then these are characters of the Galois group $G:=\Gal(H/F)$ of the Hilbert class field $H$ of $F$.
+Moreover, as the central character of $f$ is trivial, the field of definition $E_f$ of $f$ is totally real and any inner twist nontrivial is necessarily quadratic.

 On the other hand, it is well known that the character group $\hat{G}$ of a finite abelian group $G$ is isomorphic to the original group $G$.
-Consequently, as $h_F$ is odd then $\hat{G}$ does not have elements of order $2$.
+Consequently, as $h_F$ is odd, we have that $\hat{G}$ does not have elements of order $2$.
 Therefore, $f$ does not have nontrivial inner twists.
 The same happens for complex multiplication. \end{proof}

-\begin{obs} When the class number of $F$ is even we may have nontrivial inner twist.
+\begin{rema} When the class number of $F$ is even we may have nontrivial inner twists.
 This follows from the fact that any finite abelian group is a direct sum of cyclic groups.
-Then if $h_F$ is even, the Galois group $G$ of the Hilbert class field of $F$ has at least one cyclic group $C$ of order even as direct summand.
-Thus $C$ has a character of order $2$ which extends to a quadratic character of $G$ by send $g \in G-C$ to 1.
+Then if $h_F$ is even, the Galois group $G$ of the Hilbert class field of $F$ has at least one cyclic group $C$ of even order as direct summand.
+Thus $C$ has a character of order $2$ which extends to a quadratic character of $G$ by sending $g \in G-C$ to 1.
 Moreover, we have an upper bound for the number of nontrivial inner twists which is $2^{\nu_2(h_F)}-1$, where $\nu_2(\cdot)$ is the $2$-adic valuation.
 Note that we could have $2^{\nu_2(h_F)}-1$ nontrivial inner twists only when $G \cong (\Z/2 \Z )^{\nu_2(h_F)} \oplus \Z/ m_1 \Z \oplus \cdots \oplus \Z/m_r \Z$ for some divisors $m_i$ of $h_F$. \end{rema}